pforret/m1_homebrew/README.md

   which is short for `brew install --build-from-source`
 * the installation will probably work, but it's not guaranteed.
-* every time brew stops with "You can try to install ...", do that first and then run the original brew install again.
+* every time brew stops with "You can try to install ...", do that first and then run the original `brew install` again.

       Error: [some package]: no bottle available!
-      You can try to install from source with e.g. brew install --build-from-source ghostscript
+      You can try to install from source with e.g. brew install --build-from-source [some package]

-* Remember: you are an early adopter, on the curring edge.
+* Remember: you are an early adopter, on the cutting edge.
   You will tell your grand children about these days.